Sweet Pickled Cauliflower Recipe

 Get out a large stock pot and fill it it about half full of water.
 Put a lid on and bring the water to a boil over high heat.
 When the water comes to a full boil, gently add the cauliflower.
 Boil it for a good 5 minutes, then remove the cauliflower and discard the water.

-Pour the vinegar, and spices in the pot and give it a good stir.
+Pour the vinegar, sugar, syrup and spices in the pot and give it a good stir.
 Add the peppers and onion as well and bring the mixture to a boil over medium heat.
 Add the cauliflower back in once it is boiling and simmer the mixture on low for 5 minutes.

 Carefully pack everything into pint jars that are clean and hot.
 To heat them up, I set them in some very hot water while the cauliflower cooks.
 I put some of the vegetable mixture into each jar first (using a slotted spoon), then top each jar off with enough of the vinegar mixture to make sure the vegetables are covered.